Iran is an incredible country to explore; it´s one of the most diverse countries in the world, with the size of Spain, France, and Germany combined.

 If you don’t present a valid insurance policy, you need to pay Iranian travel insurance at the airport which costs around €14.

-During my visit to Iran, so have I’ve been required to getting the local travel Insurance even if I already had international travel insurance beforehand.
+During my visit to Iran, so have I’ve been required to getting a local travel Insurance even if I already had international travel insurance beforehand.

 You are also required to have proof of the first night of accommodation in Iran.